jamesee/BackendDev-hw-day2/README.md

 ![Acitivity 4](images/activity4.png)

-I do not understand the questions of Activity4
+I do not comprehend what is expected of Activity4 questions.

 # Activity 5